 Founder & Executive Director

 I am currently a college student in the Boston area.
 Everyone I know has been affected by addiction in one way or another.
 I have always enjoyed talking with and helping people.
-I hope to learn more of how to assist and work with women in need.
+I hope to learn more about how to assist and work with women in need.